 Throughout the year you may be asked for written permission for your child to take part in school visits and our Newsletters give reports on visits and activities.

 Booker Park is committed to upholding a positive approach to behaviour.
 There are occasions when physical restraint does have to be used to ensure the safety of pupils and staff.
-Staff are trained by “Team Teach” trainers.
-Team Teach is an approach which meets the care and safety needs of both pupils and staff.
+All staff have received ‘General Services’ training which is updated at regular intervals by in-school ‘General Services’ trainers.
+The ‘General Services’ approach aims to meet the care and safety needs of both pupils and staff.

 Stocklake Park school day is 09:15 to 15:15

 Harding House school day is 09:10 to 15:15